Workplace Bullying Prevention Policy

 The employee must work more than 40 hours of actual work in a work week to receive premium overtime.
 This employee should receive 5 hours of overtime straight (OTS) and 3 hours of premium overtime (OTP) for the Saturday work.

 Yes, but overtime is based on time on pay status in excess of 40 hours in a work week.
 If a part-time employee works more than his/her usual hours in a week, but less than 40 hours, it would not constitute overtime.
 It would simply be additional regular time to be paid.
 A part-time non-exempt employee can, however, earn more vacation, holiday and sick leave if he/she works over the hours of his/her tandard work week.

 Vacation Accrual Maximums

-Depending on the contract or policy covering the specific employee, the department is responsible for notifying employees a specific number of calendar or working days before they are due to reach maximum accrual.
-Employees should be receiving a monthly report showing their leave balances following the calculations on their time sheets.
+Depending on the contract or policy covering the specific employee, the department is responsible for notifying employees a specific number of calendar or working days before they are due to reach maximum vacation accrual.
+Employees can also review their accrual by logging into UCPath or checking in CalTime.

-Will departments be charged when they make a vacation leave adjustment that pushes an employee’s balance over the maximum?
+Will department budgets be charged when they make a vacation leave adjustment that pushes an employee’s balance over the maximum?

-Yes.
-PPS (the Payroll Personnel System) will automatically charge the department any time there is a vacation leave adjustment that increases the leave balance.
+Yes, the system will automatically charge the department budget any time there is a vacation leave adjustment that increases the leave balance.